Almost every person that has ever tried to start their own company, knows the fear of running out of money.

 When you have a company, the technical term for that, is to go “bankrupt” – or to be declared “bankrupt”.

 The whole process leading up to being bankrupt, we call a bankruptcy.

 This blog only explains the bankruptcy process for limited liability companies (IVS, ApS and A/S).

-For sole proprietors a bankruptcy can be much more serious.
+For sole proprietors, bankruptcy can be much more serious.

-A seperate blog will be written about this.
+A separate blog will be written about this.

-If you are interested in closing your LTD company, without going bankrupt, then listen to our podcast here: Podcast about closing a LTD
+If you are interested in closing your LTD company, without going bankrupt, then listen to our podcast here: Podcast about closing an LTD

 Just because you have a short period of time, where you run out of money, does not mean that you are bankrupt.